noir-lang/noir/docs/docs/dev_docs/cli/main.md

 ## I have the Sandbox running, now what?

 Lets first establish that we are able to communicate with the Sandbox.
 Most commands will require the url to the Sandbox, which defaults in the CLI to `http://localhost:8080`.
-You can override this as an option with each command or by setting `PXE_HOST` environment variable.
+You can override this as an option with each command or by setting `PXE_URL` environment variable.

 To test communication with the Sandbox, let's run the command: